user11681/synthesize/README.md

-Synthesize is a library containing annotations that allow fields and initializers to be synthesized.
-Its main goal is allowing multiple inheritance of state in Java.
+jpp is a library that aims to bring C++ features like multiple inheritance of state to Java.

-It can be imported from JitPack.
+### use
+JitPack